yucheols/ENMs_In_R/tutorials/tutorial_4.md

 ```

 ## Part 3.
 Get background data
+We will randomly sample 10000 background points using the "randomPoints" function of the *dismo* package.
 ```r
 # get random background points
 bg <- randomPoints(mask = envs[[1]], n = 10000) %>% as.data.frame()